pagella42/pagella42/README.md

 ## About me

-I am a FrontEnd engineer with more then 5 years of experience.
+I am a FrontEnd engineer with more than 5 years of experience.
 I primiraly work with **ReactNative and React** but also have Backend skills with Node, Express and Mongo.

 **I am currently the frontend lead at Bettervet** where we reinvent the vet care industry by offering telemedicine and home visits through our online platforms.